 Fall is the season for apple pies and pumpkin lattes.
 Sound good?
 Here are some ideas on where to get your favorite fall food fix in and around Louisville, KY.

 One of the many advantages of living in lovely Louisville is our proximity to working farms.
 Just a short drive and you will be surrounded by the green of Indiana or Kentucky land.
 This is a huge advantage when you are seeking out a fun family outing that culminates in fresh, delicious food.
 Visit an area farm to pick apples, pumpkins, gourds, and jellies.
 From there, you can whip up your own fall treat, or buy one of the many pies and cakes available at the farms.
 Yes, they have markets and bakeries at the farms too.
-Here are Top 5 Area Farms.
+There are some great options worth checking out.

 Think pumpkin spiced lattes, pumpkin pie lattes, an all sorts of baked goods (there are especially good baked items at Please & Thank You in Nulu).
 Coffee shops are great places to meet a friend and catch up or bring a laptop and get some work done.